 The Greens is the newest addition to Pier 17 at the Seaport District.
 The rooftop bar is made up of 32 individual mini-lawns that each have umbrellas, love seats, and enough lounge chairs to accommodate up to eight people.
 Along with food and drinks from R17, they also have a 32-feet wide screen that streams major sporting events.
 You can reserve a mini-lawn through their website.

 This tropical-themed cocktail bar on the 7th floor of the Sixty LES hotel has reopened its two outdoor terraces.
 So if you’re in the mood to sit in a pink booth with a sake cocktail and explain why you think Watchmen is the best show on television, be our guest.
-You can stop by Thursday through Sunday in-person, or book a reservation online so you won’t have to wait in line.
+You can stop by in-person, or book a reservation online so you won’t have to wait in line.

 If you’re looking for a rooftop with a live salsa band, plenty of socially distant tables, and more life-size props than a Disney ride, head to Zona De Cuba in The Bronx.
 This huge Caribbean restaurant has a colorful dance floor, gaudy chandeliers you’d find at an estate sale, a booth made from the back of an old-school Chevy, and individual igloos you can reserve for private groups.
 They’re taking reservations for dinner and weekend brunch right now, and you can book a table on their website.